Andrew Vaughn Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.61 team ERA that ranks 25th among all MLB pitching staffs.
+- The Cardinals' 4.64 team ERA ranks 25th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 85 home runs (one per game), the second-fewest in the league.
+- The Cardinals surrender the second-fewest home runs in baseball (87 total, one per game).

-- Montgomery makes the start for the Cardinals, his 18th of the season.
-He is 6-7 with a 3.28 ERA and 91 strikeouts in 98 2/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his 19th of the season.
+He is 4-5 with a 4.51 ERA and 72 strikeouts through 105 2/3 innings pitched.

-- His last appearance was on Sunday against the New York Yankees, when the left-hander tossed 6 2/3 innings, surrendering no earned runs while allowing two hits.
+- The righty last appeared on Monday against the Miami Marlins, when he tossed 6 1/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.